Skip to main content

 Savings

-Next steps if you already have a manual Savings account in Copilot: The Savings integration does bring in historic data, so you can simply delete your existing manual Savings account and simply track on the new connected card or mark the manual account as CLOSED (if you would like to keep the historic data on the manual copies of these accounts, and track on the connected accounts going forward.)
+Next steps if you already have a manual Savings account in Copilot: The Savings integration does bring in historic data, so you can simply delete your existing manual Savings account and track on the new connected card or mark the manual account as CLOSED (if you would like to keep the historic data on the manual copies of these accounts, and track on the connected accounts going forward.)

 👋 Still have questions?
 Contact us via the in-app chat.